Naveed Qamar

-Syed Naveed Qamar (born 22 September 1955) is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024, and previously served in this position from August 2018 till August 2023 and between 1990 and May 2018.
+Syed Naveed Qamar (born 22 September 1955) is a Pakistani politician who has been a member of the National Assembly of Pakistan since 1990.
+He is among most serving Members of the National Assembly in Pakistan.
 He served as Minister for Defence and Minister for Finance between 2008 and 2013.

 He served as Federal Minister of commerce from April 2022 to August 2023.